SPC-Some-Polish-Coders/PopHead/docs/premakeTutorial.md

 ## How to use Premake to generate PopHead project files
 We can use premake only from command line.
 There is no GUI for it.
 But don't worry.
 I assure you that it is very convinient and easy.
 You have to open command line in the premake directory.
-If you're on Windows you can do that clicking to bar with link to the current directory in your windows explorer and type cmd.
-This will open command prompt in your current directory. <br/> If you enter `premake5 --help` you should see help for premake5 and available actions. <br/>
+If you enter `premake5 --help` you should see help for premake5 and available actions. <br/>
 The same thing for premake 4: `premake4 --help`. <br/>
 You can generate project files for any IDE which is supported, but truly we support only Visual Studio and CodeBlocks.